Estimated Reading Time: 8 minutes

 Claiming Attendance Allowance will not negatively affect any other benefits you are eligible for such as income support and housing benefit – in fact, it might even increase the amount you receive from other benefits, including Pension Credit and Council Tax Reduction.

-If you receive Attendance Allowance, your local authority may take this into consideration for your Needs Assessment when they decide whether they should contribute to the costs of your care.
+If you receive Attendance Allowance, your local authority may take this into consideration for your care needs assessment when they decide whether they should contribute to the costs of your care.